eightball270/OSPF-Routing-Multi-Area/README.md

 # OSPF Routing Multi Area
-Based on previous simulation ([Cisco and MikroTik Dynamic Routing](https://github.com/eightball270/Cisco-and-MikroTik-Dynamic-Routing/tree/main?tab=readme-ov-file#cisco-and-mikrotik-dynamic-routing), [Basic VLAN and DHCP Server](https://github.com/eightball270/Basic-VLAN-and-DHCP-Server/tree/main#basic-vlan-and-dhcp-server), and [DHCP Relay Configuration](https://github.com/eightball270/DHCP-Relay-Configuration#dhcp-relay-configuration)), this simulation uses the OSPF (Open Shortest Path First) dynamic routing protocol, which is suitable for large networks due to its support for multiple areas.
-It also centralizes the DHCP server configuration, allowing clients in each area to automatically receive IP configuration from the nearest router configured with a DHCP relay.
+Building on the previous simulation ([Cisco and MikroTik Dynamic Routing](https://github.com/eightball270/Cisco-and-MikroTik-Dynamic-Routing/tree/main?tab=readme-ov-file#cisco-and-mikrotik-dynamic-routing), [Basic VLAN and DHCP Server](https://github.com/eightball270/Basic-VLAN-and-DHCP-Server/tree/main#basic-vlan-and-dhcp-server), and [DHCP Relay Configuration](https://github.com/eightball270/DHCP-Relay-Configuration#dhcp-relay-configuration)), this simulation utilizes the OSPF (Open Shortest Path First) dynamic routing protocol, which is well-suited for large networks due to its support for multiple areas.
+The DHCP server configuration is centralized, enabling clients in each area to automatically receive IP configuration from the nearest router configured with a DHCP relay.

 ## Technology Used
 1. Cisco Packet Tracer